Our commitment to our environment

-For ESC's proud heritage of sailing and watersports to continue, we need to protect the environment upon which our Club, and the sports we love depend.
+For ESC's proud heritage of sailing and watersports to continue, we need to protect the environment upon which our Club, and the sports that we love, depend.

 Running our club has an impact on the environment - we use energy, water, resources and we create waste.
-The waters we sail, SUP and canoe in we share with wildlife.
+The waters we sail, SUP and kayak in, we share with wildlife.

 To quote Jane Goodall, the famous primatologist, "You cannot get through a single day without having an impact on the world around you.
 What you do makes a difference, and you have to decide what kind of difference you want to make."

 It is possible to make small changes to what we do and reduce the impact we have on the environment.
 We can also join in with community actions that protect our beautiful harbour.

 We all recycle in our homes, so it seemed natural to provide recycling bins at the Club, which we did in 2020.
 It was surprising that only 10% of the Club's waste was being recycled which meant there were easy gains to be had by simple habit-changing, such as recycling and reducing the amount of plastics being used.
 We are very fortunate to have a skilled and diverse membership and a member with expertise in environmental management offered to help to 'green' the Club and a small team began working together to see what changes could be made that would benefit the environment.

 The Environment Working Group developed a Club Environmental Policy, to provide the framework to set out how we might go about making these changes and begin the transition.
 The Policy gained universal support from all Club committees and was approved in 2019.